Amalan-ConStat/My-Personal-Website/content/home/about.md

 +++

 # Biography
-Amalan is currently focused in research topics for Phd and Masters using R statistical programming and statistics.
+Amalan is currently focused in research topics for PhD and Masters using R statistical programming and statistics.
-Recently published his R package to CRAN, which is ["fitODBOD"](https://cran.r-project.org/package=fitODBOD).
+Published his R package to CRAN, which is ["fitODBOD"](https://cran.r-project.org/package=fitODBOD).
 This package was a research project to fulfill credit requirements.
 Journal article is under review with the task of how to use this package to produce meaningful results for researchers.
 He is a committed researcher, even under severe pressure to complete objectives on scheduled times.
+Mostly interested in Public Health data and big data, while using R programming to make things easier and interesting.